shkarlsson/obsidian-discrete/README.md

-# Discrete for Obsidian
+# Discrete

-A powerful plugin for Obsidian that allows you to filter files based on their frontmatter metadata.
-Whether you want to focus on specific categories of notes, hide completed tasks, or organize your vault by custom metadata, this plugin makes it easy.
+A plugin for Obsidian that allows you to filter files based on their metadata (frontmatter).

+## Planned Features

+- Integration with Obsidian's search functionality
+- Integration with Omnisearch plugin
+- More filter operators and types
+- Filter presets/saved filter combinations
+- Filter history

 ## Features